amitosaurus/pentagram/2.solution/Readme.md

         1. (+Configurability)
         1. (+Usability)
         1. -Maintainability
     1. Rational: Created Multiple Frond End UIs for Ticket creation and backend support operations for better usability and configurability.
-Maintainability was tradeof
+Maintainability was trade-off
 1. Decision: Strict Contacts vs Value based Contracts
     1. Options:
         1. Loose Contracts
         1. (+Requires Fitness Functions)
         1. (+Loose Coupling)
         1. - Better Control
-    1. Rational: Decided to go with a loose contracts as architecture was evolving to be micro services.
+    1. Rational: Decided to go with a loose contracts as architecture was evolving to be microservices.
 Ensured loose coupling and established fitness functions.
-1. Decision: Choreography vs Orcestration
+1. Decision: Choreography vs Orchestration
     1. Options:
         1. Orchestration
         1. (+Centralized workflow)
         1. (+Loose Coupling)
         1. (+Better Control of sagas and error handling)
         2. -Distributed Workflow
-        3. -Better Reponsiveness
+        3. -Better Responsiveness
     1. Rational: Choose to implement a central message broker for better Centralized workflow.
 Performance was tradeoff however proper design consideration will be done for traffic prioritization.

 ### ADRs